NCTR Survivors Gathering

 It is about finding the inner peace and inner strength to transform our future.

-This is my hope for the next 10 years and beyond: that all Survivors, and all those who have suffered, continue to heal as we move forward on the path to reconciliation.
+This is my hope for the next 10 years and beyond: that Survivors, and all those who have suffered, continue to heal as we move forward on the path to reconciliation.

 Thank you for being part of this conversation.